PyExplorer/scrapy_errors_statistic/README.md

 Scrapy log analyzer
 ==

-Get logs from job and create some helpful reports.
+Get logs from specific job and create some helpful reports.

 So far the script gets all errors from a log for given job and creates